benoitc/gunicorn/CONTRIBUTING.md

   intentions, and name it XXX-something where XXX is the number of the issue.

 Submit unit tests for your changes.
-Erlang has a great test framework built in; use it!
+Python has a great test framework built in; use it!
 Take a look at existing tests for inspiration.
 Run the full test suite on your branch before submitting a pull request.